aofarrel/TB-D/README.md

 	b) myco_raw: Takes in raw (ie, not cleaned) FASTQ files directly
 2. Tree Nine -- takes in MAPLE-formatted diff files and places them on a phylogenetic tree using UShER

 Although not part of either WDL workflow, we also use Ranchero to wrangle metadata for decorating your phylogenetic trees using [Ranchero](https://github.com/aofarrel/Ranchero).
-Ranchero can be run 100% seperately from TB-D and is completely optional.
+Ranchero can be run 100% separately from TB-D and is completely optional.

 ## Installing/Running TB-D
 TB-D is designed to be as painless as possible to install.